VIAVI provides the industry with DWDM testing solutions to build, deploy and manage passive DWDM network environments.

 For long-haul networks, DWDM architecture gains complexity with the addition of active system components needed to compensate for optical losses that will make signal reception and data recovery impossible.
 An Erbium Doped Fiber Amplifier (EDFA) can be used as a booster or launch amplifier to boost the optical power levels just as they leave the MUX, while a pre-amplifier performs the same function prior to entering the DeMUX.
 Additional inline amplifiers might also be included.
 Passive networks, without EDFA, minimize this complexity.

 As the appetite for bandwidth continues to expand, it is no longer a question of if, but how providers will meet these requirements.
 Multiplying fiber capacity translates to a higher volume and diversity of services, more endpoints/users and countless monetization opportunities.
 Laying additional fiber is one obvious strategy but is often the most disruptive and costly option for addressing bandwidth constraints.
 So why not sweat the existing assets (fibers) already laid?

 CWDM and DWDM were both standardized in 2002 by ITU-T G.694.2 and G.694.1, respectively.
-Until recently, the installation and ongoing operating expenses associated with DWDM laser, transponder, MUX, De-MUX and OADM components have negated the comparative financial benefits.
-As economies of scale and efficiency improvements continue to drive down the cost of DWDM networks, the case for dense wave division multiplexing has become more compelling.
+Until recently, the installation and ongoing operating expenses associated with DWDM laser, transponder, MUX, De-MUX and OADM elements have negated the comparative financial benefits.
+As economies of scale and efficiency improvements continue to drive down the cost of fiber optic components and networks, the case for dense wave division multiplexing has become more compelling.